Why do they need company?

 3. Trio of mixed rabbits

-It is also possible to have a trio of rabbits together.
-In general, it is only possible with mixed gender.
-If you have an existing mixed sex pair, I would not advise adding another rabbit.
-If on the other hand, you already have a pair of same sex rabbits, it is possible to add another rabbit of the opposite gender.
+It is also possible to have a trio of rabbits together, ideally with mixed gender.
+If you have an existing mixed sex pair, it is not advisable adding another lone rabbit.
+If on the other hand, you already have a pair of same sex rabbits, it is possible to add another rabbit of the opposite gender, providing the male(s) will have been neutered.

 5. Group of mixed rabbits